All Practice Exams

 2During a company-wide reorganization, an HR director notices that department managers are giving inconsistent messages to their teams about the changes.
 What is the MOST effective action?

-C.Let each manager handle communications independently since they know their teams best
+C.Let each manager communicate in their own way, since they understand their teams best

 Explanation: Effective leadership and navigation requires consistent messaging during change.
 Providing managers with aligned communication tools while involving them in the process demonstrates servant leadership and ensures employees receive accurate, consistent information from trusted sources.